-Candidates are advised to check JEE Main 2021 admit card thoroughly for their Name, Paper, Date of Birth, Gender, Test Centre Name, City etc. In case of any discrepancy, students should immediately get in touch with JEE Main Secretariat for necessary action.
+Candidates are advised to check the JEE Main 2024 admit card thoroughly for their Name, Paper, Date of Birth, Gender, Test Centre Name, City, etc. In case of any discrepancy, students should immediately get in touch with the JEE Main Secretariat for necessary action.

-- One passport size photograph (same as uploaded on the Online Application Form) should be taken for pasting on the specific space in the attendance sheet at Centre during JEE (Main) Examination.
+- One passport size photograph (same as uploaded on the Online Application Form) should be taken for pasting on the specific space in the attendance sheet at the Centre during the JEE (Main) Examination.

-- PwD certificate issued by the Competent Authority, if claiming the relaxation under PwD category
+- PwD certificate issued by the Competent Authority, if claiming relaxation under PwD category